HOGENT-Databases/DB2-Workshops/workshops/stored-procedures/stored-procedures.md

 ### Tips
 - Version 1
-    - First check and then `DELETE`
+    - First check and then `DELETE`, for example:
+        ```sql
+        IF NOT EXISTS (SELECT NULL FROM Product WHERE ProductID = @productid)
+        THROW 50001, 'The product doesn''t exist',1;
+        ```
     - What are the SELECT statements to check if :
-        - The `product` exists
         - There are no `purchases` for the `product`
         - There are no `orders` for the `product`
 - Version 2
-- First try to `DELETE` and then check the `ERROR_NUMBER()`.
+    - Wrap your `DELETE` statement is a `TRY...CATCH` block
+    - Check how many rows were mutated by using `@@ROWCOUNT`
+    - If the `@@ROWCOUNT` is `0`, something went wrong and you should `THROW` a custom error message.
+    - In the `CATCH` block you can check the `ERROR_NUMBER()` for custom error messages or database generated errors for example Foreign Key Constraints.

 ### Deep Dive Exception Handling
 #### The THROW statement
-Raises an exception and transfers execution to a CATCH block of a TRY...CATCH construct, or stops the execution of a stored procedure.
+Raises an exception and transfers execution to a `CATCH` block of a `TRY...CATCH` construct, or stops the execution of a stored procedure.
-> Remark: Only available in SQL Server 2012 and higher.

 ##### Arugments
 - `error_number` is a constant or variable that represents the exception. error_number is int and must be greater than or equal to 50000 and less than or equal to 2147483647.